sachs7/pong/Android_Testing/README.md

-In this project I have worked on the Android application testing using:
+In this project I have worked on Android application testing using:

-  [1] Appium,
+  [1] Appium.
-  [2] Ruby,
+  [2] Ruby.
   [3] RSpec.

 The application under test is 'Yelp'.
 I have used both Selenium webdriver and Appium's in built functions to automate the app.